izaz10921/Social-Event-Management-Website-Frontend/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: B
+#### Answer: C

-<i>In JavaScript, the number 0 is considered falsy,so when the value of num is 0 the condition is false but when the value of num is 1 then the if condition is true and it increment the value to 2 </i>
+<i>When num is 0, the condition if (num) is false, so count remains 0.
+When num is 1, the condition if (num) is , so count is incremented to 1.
+When num is 2, the condition if (num) is , so count is incremented to 2.
+When num is 3, the condition if (num) is , so count is incremented to 3.</i>

 </p>
 </details>